Now Hiring! See our open positions. Read More

 Summer will arrive fast and the air conditioning systems in your home will switch on to perform their valuable service.

 We want to help you save money with your summer cooling, so we’ve put together some basic ways to cut down on what you pay to run your AC.
+Regularly keeping your air conditioner free from leaves and other debris can significantly extend its lifespan and minimize many of the issues caused by the build-up of dirt and debris.
+Regular maintenance can extend the lifespan of your air conditioning unit, whether it’s a central air conditioner or a heat pump.
 If you need AC repair in Minneapolis, MN, reach out to our team.

 ONE: Always schedule maintenance before summer.

-If we could only give one piece of advice about lowering AC costs, it would be this.
+If we could only give one piece of advice about lowering AC costs, it would be this: schedule AC maintenance before the summer heat arrives.
 Arranging for our professionals to give your cooling system a full tune-up and inspection will prevent it from suffering a drop in its energy efficiency.
 Neglecting maintenance will mean at least a 5% efficiency decline and this can soon add up to paying much more than necessary for your comfort.

 TWO: Use natural ventilation when possible.